markusfleck/PARENT/README.md

     Although based on a different mathematical framework than MIE, the Maximum Information Spanning Tree (MIST) approximation relies on the same terms to be computed as for MIE.
 Empirically it seems to demonstrate superior convergence properties, so from a computational perspective one is tempted to consider MIST a refinement of MIE.
-We highly recommend applying get_PAR_MIST.x to your output .par file of PARENT.x (at least if you are interested in total conformational entropy values).
+We highly recommend applying get_PAR_MIST.x to your output .par file of PARENT.x (at least if you are interested in total configurational entropy values).
 This program also makes use of MPI/openMP hybrid parallelization, which significantly reduces computation time.
 Please read and cite the following paper if you publish results generated using this code or any modifications:

     B. M. King, N. W. Silver, and B. Tidor.
 J. Phys.
 Chem.
 B 116: 2891 (2012).